Travel nurses are an elite group. They’re willing to leave their homes, friends, and often families behind for a unique, on-the-road lifestyle.

 As you might expect, traveling nurses with a doctorate generally make the highest income and average roughly $92,800 a year according to Zippia.

 A traveling nurse with a master’s degree generally will take home $99,122 a year, while nurses with a bachelor’s degree typically earn around $86,312 yearly.
-So, while obtaining a higher degree brings with it additional pay, the increase can often be fairly minimal.
+So, while obtaining a higher degree brings additional pay, the increase can often be fairly minimal.

 Industry